opendocsg/slw-judgments-backfill/2016_SGHC_246/report.md

  Prima facie that which in any contract is left to be implied and need not be expressed is something so obvious that it goes without saying; so that, if, while the parties were making their bargain, an officious bystander were to suggest some express provision for it in their agreement, they would testily suppress him with a common ‘Oh, of course!’

-108    The business efficacy test and the officious bystander test are complementary: _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ [2013] 4 SLR 193 (“ _Sembcorp_ ”) at [90].
+108    The business efficacy test and the officious bystander test are complementary: _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ <span class="citation">[2013] 4 SLR 193</span> (“ _Sembcorp_ ”) at [90].
 Thus, the business efficacy test identifies a gap in a contract and the officious bystander test fills the gap with a term reflecting the parties’ presumed intention: _Sembcorp_ at [91].

 1       0 9 _Sembcorp_ outlines (at [101]) a three-step process for ascertaining whether a contract contains a particular implied term in fact: